iampava/resources-manifest-webpack-plugin/README.md

 #### #1 Regex config + different path

 You can control what files are intended for caching by passing your own **RegExp** to the ResourcesManifestPlugin.
-If you want to output the file somewhere else, just pass a string with the path as a second argument.
+Also, if you want to output the file somewhere else just pass a string - representing the path -as a second argument.

 ```js
 module.exports = {